-IF YOU WANT TO TALK ABOUT SOMETHING THAT WORRIES YOU

-One or more of the people listed here will be able to help if you talk to them.
+IF YOU WANT TO TALK ABOUT SOMETHING THAT WORRIES YOU One or more of the people listed here will be able to help if you talk to them.

-- Your friends or an older pupil to whom you feel you can turn. - b) Your house or form tutor. - Your housemaster or housemistress, Head of Lower School or one of the other house or form tutors. - d) The Chaplain, who has special expertise in helping those who are worried.
-(Canon Andrew's study is located next to the Library and accessed via the Department of Academic Support). - e) The staff in the Medical Centre.
+- a) Your friends or an older pupil to whom you feel you can turn. - b) Your house or form tutor. - Your housemaster or housemistress, Head of Lower School, Head of Year or one of the other house or form tutors. - d) The Chaplain, who has special expertise in helping those who are worried.
+(Canon Andrew's study is located in the Holman Reading Room) - e) The staff in the Medical Centre.
 The times of surgeries are published in houses, but in term time the Medical Centre is always open, 24 hours a day, for emergencies.
-Telephone: 01372 821199, 4444 (internal) or 07721 072153 (mobile). - f) Mrs Helen Keevil (Assistant Head: Pupil Welfare) - LS6 or by email.
+Telephone: 01372 821199, 4444 (internal) or 07721 072153 (mobile). - f) Mr Chris Filbey (Assistant Head: Pupil Welfare and DSL) - Holman Reading Room or by email.

-- g) Designated Safeguarding Lead (DSL) -Ms Marisa Bosa (top floor of Old Granville) or by email. - h) Other members of the College community, such as your Matron or other Lower School staff, whom you may feel you know and to whom you feel you can turn.

-There may be times when you feel you cannot talk directly with any of the above.
+- g) The Director of Pastoral Care Mrs Katie Lenham - Holman Reading Room) or by email - h) Other members of the College community, such as your Matron or other Lower School staff, whom you may feel you know and to whom you feel you can turn. - There may be times when you feel you cannot talk directly with any of the above.
 That is perfectly natural.
-When this happens, it is important that you talk, telephone, e-mail or write to any of the following.

-- a) Your parents or guardians.

-- b) Any other relatives or adults you know well.

-- c) The College Medical Officers Dr Johnson or Dr Bryce (or a Deputy) will be in the Medical Centre from about 8.00 a.m. to 8.30 a.m. each day, Monday to Saturday.
+When this happens, it is important that you talk, telephone, e-mail or write to any of the following. - a) Your parents or guardians. - b) Any other relatives or adults you know well. - c) The College Medical Officers Dr Johnson or Dr Bryce (or a Deputy) will be in the Medical Centre from about 8.00 a.m. to 8.30 a.m. each day, Monday to Saturday.
 Their surgery is in the Old Cottage Hospital, Alexandra Road.
-Telephone: 01372 724434.
-There is an agreed rota of surgeries held by a male doctor (Dr Johnson) and a female doctor (Dr Bryce).

-- d) The Epsom College Counsellors who are available in the Medical Centre, at published times during the week.
-Their e-mail address is counsellor@epsomcollege.org.uk
+Telephone: 08444 | 122232.
+There is an agreed rota of surgeries held by a male doctor (Dr Johnson) and a female doctor (Dr Bryce). - d) The Epsom College Counsellors who are available in the Medical Centre, at published times during the week.
+The Lead Counsellor's telephone number is 07870 163891 and their e-mail address is:

+counsellor@epsomcollege.org.uk
-- e) The Independent Listener for Epsom College

-Dr Michael Sevenoaks; telephone 07407

-558333 or email michael.sevenoaks@nhs.net.

-- f) ChildLine.
-Freephone 0800 1111.

-- g) Children's Single Point of Access (C-SPA); Telephone 0300 470 9100.

-- h) Office for Standards in Education (Ofsted) at Piccadilly Gate, Store Street, Manchester, M1 2WD.
-Telephone: 0300 123 1231; e-mail: enquiries@ofsted.gov.uk.

-- Office of the Children's Commissioner;

-Telephone 0800 528 0731 or
+- e) The Independent Listener for Epsom College Dr Michael Sevenoaks; telephone 07407 558333 or email michael.sevenoaks@nhs.net. - f) ChildLine.
+Freephone 0800 1111. - g) Children's Single Point of Access (C-SPA); telephone 0300 470 9100. - h) Office for Standards in Education (Ofsted) at Piccadilly Gate, Store Street, Manchester, M1 2WD.Telephone: 0300 123 1231; e-mail: enquiries@ofsted.gov.uk. - Office of the Children's Commissioner; telephone 0800 528 0731 or help.team@ childrenscommissioner.gsi.gov.uk

-help.team@childrenscommissioner.gsi.gov.uk.